airbnb/css/javascript.md

-Why?
+>❓Why?
 They allow you to define all the properties of an object in one place.